tantalor/graphjs/README.md

 GraphJS is packaged with [jqUnit](http://code.google.com/p/jqunit/) tests.
 To run the tests, load the `graphjs/test/test.html` page in your favorite browser.

-### Example

     Tests completed in 88 milliseconds.
     0 tests of 160 failed.

+You can also run tests with narwhal.

+    $ js -m test test/common.js
+    + Running test/common.js
+    Passes: 37, Fails: 0, Errors: 0